-- a) There is any breakage or fracturing of load-bearing parts of the belt system including buckles, webbing and anchorage points. - b) There is any breakage or fracturing of any seat belt lock-offs, tethers, straps, ISOFIX anchorages or any other attachments which are specifically used to anchor the CRS to the vehicle fail. - 4.2.2 Frontal Impact
+- a) There is any breakage or fracturing of load-bearing parts of the belt system including buckles, webbing and anchorage points. - b) There is any breakage or fracturing of any seat belt lock-offs, tethers, straps, ISOFIX anchorages, backrest to booster cushion connections or any other attachments which are specifically used to anchor the CRS to the vehicle fail.

+4.2.2 Frontal Impact